Castle ruin of Rauheneck

 Accessibility for hikers

-The Rauheneck castle ruins are easy to hike - right uphill on easy forest routes.
-A particularly useful tip is the cultural hiking trail through the Helenental: As a detour along the way, you can tag after Rauheneck - shortly after starting off in Baden.
+The Rauheneck castle ruins can be easily hiked - always uphill on easy forest routes.
+A particularly nice tip is the G'schichten aus dem Wienerwald.
+The hiking trail - stage 1: Rauheneck is a detour along the way - shortly after the start in Baden.

 Features

-• Not far from the castle ruins lies the archaeologically important royal cave.
-The Wolfsgraben and Weilburghöhle caves can also be found in the immediate vicinity.
+• Not far from the castle ruins is the archaeologically significant Königshöhle cave.
+The Wolfsgraben and Weilburg caves are also nearby.

-• Many cafés and restaurants in Baden are inviting enough to make you want to take a break.
+• Numerous cafés and restaurants invite you to take a break in Baden.

 Location and how to get there